trestrantham/shrinkray/README.md

 ## Caveats

-1. This was my first time using Prisma so apologies for any missing idioms, but I really enjoyed it versus previous ORMs I've used (IE: Sequelize or Slonik).
+1. This was my first time using Prisma so apologies for any missing idioms.
+I did have trouble properly wrapping all tests in a transaction with Prisma which is currently causing 2 test failures (even though these features work as expected).
 2. Error reporting is generic and could be updated to give specific errors for data validation, DB insert, etc.
 3. There is no authentication/authorization so anyone can create links or edit them.
 4. This intentionally does not have a separate production configuration for the application or database for simplicity's